achchuthany/Simple-Login/README.md

-# This is a simple PHP login script using PHP, PDO, and MySQL
+# This is a simple PHP login script using PHP and MySQL

 ## database
 * use the database-sql.sql file to create the database  in MySQL